inrialearninglab/website/content/en/moocs/weblinkdata.md

 - an overview of the SPARQL query language that allows us to access data sources on the Web
 - the standards supporting the exchange and integration of RDF data with other formats and data sources (R2RML, CSVW, JSON-LD, RDFa, GRDDL, LDP).

-Each week alternates short videos and quizzes, as well as supplementary resources, to gradually progress through the different principles and standards.
+Each module content alternates short videos and quizzes, as well as supplementary resources, to gradually progress through the different principles and standards.

 ## Course objectives
 - Understand the principles of a Web of Linked Data